Bianca Matte

 Bianca Matte (Roraima, October 13, 1990) is a Brazilian beauty queen and holder of the titles of Miss Roraima 2013 and Miss Brazilian Tourism 2014.

-Bianca represented the state of Roraima at the Miss Brasil 2013, winner of Miss Tourism Brazil Universe 2014 and 2nd runner up at Miss Tourism Universe 2014, when she won the prize as the best costume of the night.
+Bianca represented the state of Roraima at the Miss Brasil 2013, and was the winner of Miss Tourism Brazil Universe 2014 and 2nd runner-up at Miss Tourism Universe 2014, when she won the prize as the best costume of the night.

 Biography

 Bianca Matte is a Brazilian model.

-Worked as model in China and Turkey between 2010 and 2013.
+She worked as model in China and Turkey between 2010 and 2013.

-She started to participate in beauty pageants at 2013, when she won Miss Roraima 2013.
+She started to participate in beauty pageants in 2013, when she won Miss Roraima 2013.
 Months later, she represented her state at Miss Brasil 2013.